CALM Peaks

 Program overview

 This is a 6 day / 5 night field-based program designed to provide rich and immersive experiences to help youth engage with High School curriculum through an experiential lens.
-Our days will be packed with lots of curricular experiences, outdoor activities, storytelling, reflection, and a focus on fostering effective relationships and developing skills that help us understand ourselves and our place better.
-This program is open to students in grades 10-12.
+Our days will be packed with lots of curricular experiences, outdoor activities, storytelling, reflection, and a focus on fostering effective relationships and developing skills that help us better understand ourselves and our sense of place in the world.
+This program is open to students entering grades 10-12.

 Credits offered

-• Career and Life Management 20: (3 credit course) Mandatory for high school graduation, focusing on developing personal skills in finance, lifestyle and career.
+• Career and Life Management 20: (3 credits) Mandatory for high school graduation, focusing on developing personal skills in finance, lifestyle and career.

-• WLD1010: Introduction to Wildlife: (1 credit course) Students develop the attitudes, skills and knowledge related to wildlife and ecosystems, and an understanding for the need to manage wildlife.
+• WLD1010: Introduction to Wildlife: (1 credit) Students develop the attitudes, skills and knowledge related to wildlife and ecosystems, and an understanding of the need to manage wildlife.

-• HSS1080: Leadership Fundamentals: (1 credit course) Students explore basic principles of leadership and evaluate their personal leadership characteristics and qualities.
-Students develop a plan for their personal growth as a member of a leadership team and examine the various behaviors, skills and roles of team members that contribute to team effectiveness.
+• HSS1080: Leadership Fundamentals: (1 credit) Students explore basic principles of leadership and evaluate their personal leadership characteristics and qualities.
+Students develop a plan for their personal growth as a member of a leadership team and examine the various behaviours, skills and roles of team members that contribute to team effectiveness.

 Program partners.